 (a) aestivation (b) placentation (c) actinomorphic (d) zygomorphic (e) superior ovary (f) perigynous flower (g) epipetalous stamen

-(a) Aestivation: The mode of arrangement of sepals or petals in floral bud with respect to the other members of the same whorl is known as aestivation.
-The main types of aestivation are valvate, twisted, imbricate and vexillary.
+- Aestivation: The mode of arrangement of sepals or petals; with respect to the other members of the same whorl is called aestivation.

-(vi) Prigynous Flower: If gynoecium is situated in the centre and other parts of the flower are located on the rim of the thalamus almost at the same level, it is called perigynous.
-The ovary here is said to be half inferior, e.g., plum, rose, peach.
+- Perigynous Flower: When the ovary and other parts of the flower are situated at the same level, the flower is called perigynous.
+In this case, the ovary is said to be half-inferior, e.g. plum, rose, peach, etc.

-(vii) Epipetalous Stamens: When stamens are attached to the petals, they are epipetalous as in brinjal.
+- Epipetalous Stamens: When stamens are attached to the petals, this arrangement is called epipetalous, e.g. brinjal.